How To Check If A Hard Drive Is Failing Using HD Tune

 Check the graph – it is normal for it to go gradually downwards as the test progresses.
-Some peaks and troughs are normal if Windows is installed on it but the troughs should not be almost to the bottom of the scale.
+Some minor peaks and troughs are normal (especially if Windows is installed on this drive) but the troughs should not be into the bottom half of the scale.

-The minimum speed is measured in MB/sec and should not be less than 25% of the maximum speed – if the minimum or maximum is less than 10MB/sec the drive may be failing and the computer will be extremely slow.
-Alternatively, the drive may be stuck in an extremely slow mode called PIO – see our article how to fix drives stuck in PIO mode.
+The minimum speed should not be less than 50% of the maximum speed – if the minimum speed is less than 10MB/sec the drive may be failing and the computer may be extremely slow.
+Alternatively, in a Vista or XP PC, the drive may be stuck in an extremely slow mode called PIO – see how to fix drives stuck in PIO mode.

-Tip: If you don’t know the hard drive manufacturer do a Google search for the model number of the hard drive as shown by HD Tune (e.g. in Step 2 ours showed as ST3500320AS – a quick search of Google reveals that it is made by Seagate).
+Tip: If you don’t know the hard drive manufacturer, do a Google search for the model number of the hard drive as shown by HD Tune (e.g. in Step 2, my example showed as ST3500320AS – a quick search of Google reveals that it is made by Seagate).

 Follow the instructions given by the manufacturer to download and run their diagnostic tests.
 Most offer their software in the form of an ISO file you can use even if you cannot get into Windows – if unsure what to do with ISO files see how to burn an ISO image file to CD.